evgenyneu/quagga/README.md

 * Ignores hidden files (enable with `--hidden`).
 * Ignores files larger than 50 KB (change with `--max-filesize BYTES`).
 * Symbolic links are not followed (enable with `--follow-links`).

+## Parts

+`quagga` splits the prompt into multiple parts if it's larger than `--max-part-size CHARS`.
+This is needed because LLMs have limits on the size of the prompt you can submit.
+Each part has a header, footer, and a pending message, which instructs the LLM to wait until you submit all parts.
+Rather than locating the parts manually in the output, a quicker way is to use the `--output PATH` option, which automatically creates separate files for all parts (`prompt.txt.001`, `prompt.txt.002`, etc.).

 ## Development